netzpirat/haml-coffee/README.md

   Wraps the template function into a `define()` statement to allow async loading via AMD.

+See AMD support for more information.

+### Module dependencies

+* Name: `dependencies`
+* Type: `Object`
+* Default: `{ hc: 'hamlcoffee' }`

+The `dependencies` option allows you to define the modules that must be required for the AMD template `define` function.
+The object key will be the function parameter name of the module the object value defines.
+See AMD support for more information.

 ### Custom helper function options

 Haml Coffee provides helper functions for HTML escaping, value cleaning and whitespace preservation, which must be